jacobmontiel/jacobmontiel.github.io/_pages/about.md

 I am the maintainer of [scikit-multiflow](https://scikit-multiflow.github.io/){:target='_blank'}.

-## Academia

-Bachelor's Degree from _Puebla Institute of Technology_ (Mexico).
-Research Intern at the _Centre for Intelligent Machines_ in _McGill University_ (Canada).
-Research Assistant at the _National Institute of Astrophysics, Optics and Electronics_ (Mexico).
-Master’s Degree in Computer Science from the _Tokyo Institute of Technology_ (Japan), as fellow of the _Monbukagakusho Scholarship_ (Embassy Recommendation) from the Japanese Ministry of Education, Culture, Sports, Science and Technology.
-Research Assistant at the _Global Edge Institute_ (Japan).
-Lecturer at the _University of Queretaro_ (Mexico) in the Computer Science Department for the master courses 'Pattern Recognition', 'Analysis of Algorithms', and 'Advanced Data Structures'.

-## Industry
- Tech Lead at _General Electric Aviation_ developing on-board software for Aircraft and Engine's Prognostics; working in the development of GE’s Brilliant Machines, part of the IoT and GE’s approach to Industrial Big Data.

 ## Research

 My research interests are in the field of Machine Learning with application on Big Data, including but not limited to: